miasmos/hex-tooltip-bot/README.md

 ## !perks {name}

-Displays the perks associated with {name}. {name} should be a killer or an item.
+Displays the perks associated with {name}. {name} should be a killer or a survivor.

 ## !power